Electric Car Costs

 One of the major concerns that comes with an electric vehicle is what it will take to charge.
-Some are worried that an electric car will mean a huge spike in the electric bill, but that isn’t the case.
-Plug in America, a leader in hybrid and electric car technology estimates that it will only cost up to $4 to fully charge a car that is all electric.
+Some are worried that an electric car will mean a huge spike in the electric bill, but that isn’t typically the case.
+Plug in America, a leader in hybrid and electric car technology estimates that it will only cost up to $4 to fully charge a car that is completely electric.
 This is far lower than the cost of filling up the equivalent in gas.

 Before purchasing an electric car, make sure your garage is equipped to handle a car requiring electricity.
 Have the proper outlets installed into your garage before purchasing the vehicle, to help ensure it’ll stay charged when it needs to be.
 Installing these outlets properly takes professional expertise.
 At JP Electric, we are fully equipped to help get your at-home electric car charging station ready for when you bring your car home.